Things To Do in Bangkok

 river cruise ayutthaya thailand

 Same story here with Ayutthaya, you can visit this second ancient capital as a day trip by booking an Ayutthaya tour, or head out there by train and spend a couple of days exploring and taking boat trips at your leisure.
-Ayutthaya is a UNESCO listed heritage site and Thailand’s second ancient capitol after Sukhothai.
+Ayutthaya is a UNESCO listed heritage site and Thailand’s second ancient capital after Sukhothai.
 Sukhothai can also be reached from Bangkok but bus time comes in at a hefty 10 hours or so.

 Shop for Electronics and Photographic Equipment in Bangkok